joelostblom/apsc-160/apsc160-lec7-array-functions.md

 #include <stdio.h>

-void multiply_values(int values[], size_t size, int multiplier) {
+void multiply_values(int values[], int size, int multiplier) {
-    /* Multiply each number in an array with a constant
+    /* Multiply all values in an array

      Parameters
-        values: Array with values to be added.
+        values: Array with values to be multiplied
-        size: The size of the array
+        size: The array size
+        multiplier: Multiplier for the array values
     */
     for (int i = 0; i < size; i++) {
         values[i] = values[i] * multiplier;